-Sea waves can impede the speed and performance, as well as increase the fuel consumption of ships travelling on the ocean, which then adds to maritime greenhouse gas (GHG) emissions.
-But measuring this impact has been difficult.
-Now, researchers from Nanyang Technological University, Singapore (NTU Singapore) and National Technical University of Athens (NTUA) have developed a new method that can estimate this wave effect more accurately and easily, so that ship operators can account for it when planning shipping routes, among other things.
-The maritime industry is also in the midst of using the new method, as part of a broader revision, to update an existing International Organisation for Standardisation (ISO) standard, according to the Marine Design and Research Institute of China (MARIC).
+Sea waves can impede the speed and performance, as well as increase the fuel consumption of ships travelling on the ocean, which then adds to maritime greenhouse gas emissions.
+Measuring this impact however has been difficult.
+Now, researchers from Nanyang Technological University, Singapore and National Technical University of Athens have developed a new method that can estimate this wave effect more accurately and easily, so that ship operators can account for it their planning.

+The team also reports that the Marine Design and Research Institute of China (MARIC) is in the midst of using the new method, as part of a broader revision, to update an existing International Organization for Standardization (ISO) standard.
 The institute has been involved in the work to revise the standard.

-The Singapore and Greece researchers developed the method to support a strategy by the United Nation's maritime agency - the International Maritime Organisation (IMO) - to improve the energy efficiency of ships and to reduce emissions from maritime operations.
-Based on the researchers' estimates, the new method has the potential to reduce fuel consumption and GHG emissions of a ship by 5 to 10 per cent.
+The Singapore and Greece researchers report that they developed the method to support a strategy by the United Nation's maritime agency - the International Maritime Organisation (IMO) - to improve the energy efficiency of ships and to reduce emissions from maritime operations.
+Based on the researchers' estimates, they report that the new method has the potential to reduce fuel consumption and GHG emissions of a ship by 5 to 10 percent.
 This reduction may be higher, depending on the ship's design and shipping operations.

-Called the SHOPERA-NTUA-NTU-MARIC (SNNM) method, it has been adopted by the International Towing Tank Conference (ITTC), an association of worldwide organisations that has observer status with IMO, in its recommended procedure for analysing a ship's speed and power performance.
+Called the SHOPERA-NTUA-NTU-MARIC (SNNM) method, it has been adopted by the International Towing Tank Conference (ITTC), an association of worldwide organizations that has observer status with IMO, in its recommended procedure for analyzing a ship's speed and power performance.
 The method has also been included in IMO's official guidelines for assessing minimum propulsion power.
 ITTC is responsible for predicting the hydrodynamic performance of ships and marine installations.
 It is currently working with ISO to revise the ISO 15016 standard to introduce the new method for determining a ship's speed and power performance.
 The revision is expected to be completed in 2023.

 Referring to sea trials to determine a ship's speed and power performance, Professor Gerhard Strasser, Chairman of the ITTC's Advisory Council, says: "The SNNM method is deemed to be an improved method for the correction of added wave resistance to be used worldwide, especially for the confirmation of the Energy Efficient Design Index (EEDI) of a ship.
 ITTC plans to continue its effort to improve all the correction methods used in speed trials."

 The EEDI for new ships aims to encourage innovation and technical development of the components that affect the fuel efficiency of ships when they are being designed.